Fred L. Mazzilli Lung Cancer Screening Program

 As lung cancer is generally diagnosed in older individuals, there is an increased need for techniques that are well-tolerated by older patients.
 New York Methodist offers patients a full range of procedures including minimally invasive diagnostic and treatment techniques that offer a high degree of accuracy while reducing patient discomfort.

-The treatment options offered at NYM are many, and while they include surgery (both robotic and traditional) and radiation treatment, patients who are not eligible for surgery, radiation, or chemotherapy can receive specialized treatments using interventional pulmonology, which involves minimally invasive techniques and can be applied to a variety of situations.
+The treatment options offered at NYM include surgery (both robotic and traditional) and radiation treatment.
+Patients who are not eligible for surgery, radiation, or chemotherapy can receive specialized treatments using interventional pulmonology, which involves minimally invasive techniques and can be applied to a variety of situations.

 Learn more about lung cancer services at NYM here or call 718.780.5835.